regarager/cheesepizza.nvim/README.md

 # cheesepizza.nvim

-<center>A simple plugin for competitive programming in Neovim</center>
+A simple plugin for competitive programming in Neovim

 ## Heavily WIP!